tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![Azure Portal Logic App](images/logicApps.png "Azure Portal")

-1. If you click on the **Logic app designer** link under Development Tools, you will see the graphical representation of the workflow created by the script.
+1. Click on the **Logic app designer** link under Development Tools, you will see the graphical representation of the workflow created by the script.
 1. You can click on the **Recurrence** to change how often the script runs
 1. Click on the **Run** button to trigger the scaling immediately